takeAjoy/Javascript-Codewars-Solutions/README.md

 ---

-### 5. Create a Pull Request
+### 6. Create a Pull Request

 Create a PR and wait for review.

-## Note that we do allow some parts of the solution to be generic AI generated code but would appreciate if solutions are result of your thinking instead.
+---

+## Notes

+* Please keep the folder structure consistent.
+* You can find test cases below the Description acccordion once you solve the problem.
+* AI-assisted solutions are allowed, but original problem-solving effort is appreciated.

 Thanks for contributing!